ssciwr/predicTCR/README_DEPLOYMENT.md

 # predicTCR website deployment info

-Some information on how to deploy the website - currently it is deployed on a heicloud VM.
+Some information on how to deploy the website.

 ## Production deployment